kreauniv/comp350/_sources/par.rst.txt

 uses it to advance its computation until it needs to either send or receive another message.

-Erlang_ and Elixir_ (based on Erlang) are languages that are provide first class runtimes that use this model to organize resilient concurrent computation at scale.
+Erlang_ and Elixir_ (based on Erlang) are languages that provide first class runtimes that use this model to organize resilient concurrent computation at scale.